 Steel cut oats are one of my favorite dishes to have for breakfast.
-They are delicious, nutritious and low GI.
+They are delicious, nutritious, and low glycemic.
 Unfortunately, they take a long time to cook.
 If you decide to make a fresh bowl of steel cut oats in the morning, you are looking at about 20 to 30 minutes cooking time.

-Most people don’t have so much time in the morning for preparing breakfast.
-We all want something easy that we can just grab and go.
-That’s why overnight oatmeal recipes became so popular on the internet in the last couple of years.
+Most people don’t have so much time in the morning for making breakfast.
+We all want something easy and healthy that we can just grab and go.
+That’s why overnight oatmeal recipes have become so popular on the internet in the last couple of years.
 Anything that helps to make getting out the door in the morning less stressful is a winner.

-But did you know that you can also make overnight steel cut oats?
+But did you know that you can also make no-cooking steel cut oats overnight?

 Steel cut oats are very hard so you can’t really just soak them overnight the way you would do with rolled oats.
 They just don’t soften enough.
-So I decided to soak the steel cut oats in hot water before placing them in the fridge overnight.
+So I soak them in hot water first and then place them in the fridge overnight.

-I usually make 2 jars of overnight steel cut oats in the evening so that I can have it the next morning as well as the morning after.
+I usually make two jars of overnight steel cut oats in the evening so that I can have it the next morning as well as the morning after.
 This way, I don’t keep them in the fridge for more than 48 hours.